Ultimate Mobile App Stores List (2021)

 At one time, social media consisted of just a handful of sites.
 Over time, however, numerous niche and specialty social media sites have proliferated, giving consumers more choices.
 The same is true of mobile app stores.

 App creators and consumers no longer find themselves limited to the Google Play Store and the Apple App Store.
-Many other options exist, and since they’re smaller than the Big Two, apps prove far more discoverable via these platforms.
+Many other options and alternative app stores exist, and since such app stores are smaller than the Big Two, apps prove far more discoverable via these platforms.

 Mobile app stores designed for specific niches and industries or for particular markets deserve your attention if you want more app downloads and better visibility.
 No matter the nature of your app, you want people to use it and interact with your brand.